 My best photographs are the ones I’ve taken with just the sunlight and foam core.

-I wasn’t aware how much the seasons would change my ability to take a pretty picture until I was knee deep in winter weather and there hadn’t been a sunny day in 3 weeks (and when it was sunny it was setting by noon – that’s right noon – I live at the North Pole).
+I wasn’t aware how much the seasons would change my ability to take a pretty picture.
+I underestimated this until I was knee deep in winter weather and there hadn’t been a sunny day in 3 weeks.
+And when it was sunny, the sun was setting by noon – that’s right noon – I live at the North Pole.

 I do have a small light box I purchased from Amazon that came with two small lights as well that I use sometimes for my night shoots (most of my ‘quick dinner fixin’s posts‘ are shot using this and I have been known to use it on cupcakes if it was too cloudy out that day).
 But I did take it upon myself to pimp out my light box a little.

 Image of falafel from this post.